bahaidev/textbrowser/README.md

     1.  with context
     1. Leverage this code for random to implement random feature across works within group or across all groups
-1. Optimize Jamilih to build strings (for performance and also for server) and utilize here; also to preprocess files like our templates to convert Jamilih to complete string concatenation as is somewhat faster
 1. As with table/array-of-arrays schema, develop schema for outlines (and utilize, e.g., with JSONEditor)!
 1. Develop footnote targeting mechanism to hide/reveal footnotes inline